meshpro/pyfvm/README.md

 Creating finite volume equation systems with ease.

-PyFVM provides everything that is needed for setting up finite volume equation systems.
-The user needs to specify the finite volume formulation in a configuration file, and PyFVM will create the matrix/right-hand side or the nonlinear system for it.
+pyfvm provides everything that is needed for setting up finite volume equation systems.
+The user needs to specify the finite volume formulation in a configuration file, and pyfvm will create the matrix/right-hand side or the nonlinear system for it.
 This package is for everyone who wants to quickly construct FVM systems.